weather-eye/weathereye/README.rst

 * Deactivate the environment:
    ``deactivate``

+2. **When installing SURFACE on remote machines make sure openssh-server is installed on the remote machines:**

+* To download openssh-server run: ``sudo apt install openssh-server``

-2. **When installing SURFACE on remote machines you will be prompted to provide a hosts list:**
+3. **When installing SURFACE on remote machines you will be prompted to provide a hosts list:**

 * Create a host list file:
     * Create a YAML file (``.yml`` extension) containing the hostnames or IP addresses of the remote machines.